Guidona/chrono-scan/README.md

 ## Contact

-For any inquiries or feedback, please contact [Project Maintainer Name] at [maintainer_email@example.com].
+For any inquiries or feedback, please contact Guy Guidona at mguidona@gmail.com.